-Creativity is easily the most selfish category of my five principles.
+Creativity is easily the most selfish category of my six principles.
 I simply create because I enjoy creating.
 I like writing.
 I like playing piano.
 I like designing stuff.

 Am I particularly good at any of these things?
 Honestly, no. I’m not.
 However, that’s not why I create.
 I create because I enjoy creating.
 Published or not, the process of creativity is what I find enjoyable.